 For most beginners, the thought of trying one on may seem overwhelming, painful, and scary.
-Still others think that waist trainers were only made for parties or as an accessory at the gym.
+Still others think that tummy belts were only made for parties or as an accessory at the gym.

-In reality, there are now countless types of waist trainers with different styles, materials, and levels of compression to cater to any occasion and outfit.
+In reality, there are now countless types of waist trainer with different styles, materials, and levels of compression to cater to any occasion and outfit.
 There are even some made for daily wear!

 What is a waist trainer usually made of?